charmed-kubernetes/kubernetes-docs/pages/k8s/install-offline.md

 In air-gapped environment with access to the Juju controller,
 1. Extract the tar.gz file
 1. Print Available instructions from the deploy.sh
-   1. Push the simple-stream images to the Juju cloud image backing services
-   1. Push necessary `deb` packages to the APT proxy
    1. Push the snaps to the snap-store-proxy
    1. Push the container images to your offline container registry
 1. Ensure the Juju environment is configured to pull from the snap-store-proxy and container registry